hootingsailor/Portfolio/README.md

 # Portfolio
-This is my Portfolio using only HTML CSS and JavaScript.
+This is my Portfolio using only HTML and CSS.